-Taking a leap of faith will look different depending on who is taking the leap.
+Taking a leap of faith will look different depending on who’s taking the leap.

 For me, it was moving to a new town that I’d never been to before based on nothing but intuition and a good feeling in my belly.
 Fortunately – I was not disappointed!

 Amazing things can happen when you follow your internal guidance system instead of drifting along with the status quo.
-Following your heart to where it wants to go is the only surefire way to get to a destination which fulfils you, instead of ending up in a life which doesn’t really feel like your own.
+Following your heart to where it wants to go is the only sure way to get to a destination which fulfils you, instead of ending up in a life that doesn’t really feel like your own.

 With that in mind – what can you expect if you’re considering a move to Glastonbury?

 And a lot of them!
-As soon as you arrive in Glastonbury and pick up a copy of the local Oracle guidebook, then you’ll see that there’s more spiritual events happening here than you can shake a smudge stick at…
+As soon as you arrive in Glastonbury and pick up a copy of the local Oracle guidebook, you’ll see that there are more spiritual events happening here than you can shake a smudge stick at…

 It’s the perfect place to visit if you’re looking to expand your spiritual horizons and sample new practices like sound baths, group chanting, Goddess retreats, transformational workshops and Shamanic healing.
 Some events are very reasonably priced, like 2-hour Crystal Healing workshops at Goddess House for just £5 (run by Zena and Neil of Crystal Heaven) whereas longer 2/3 day courses will carry a higher price tag.

-Whether you’re at the start of an awakening or experienced in all things esoteric, you will discover many opportunities to try new ancient healing practices that you’d struggle to find practitioners of elsewhere.
+Whether you’re at the start of an awakening or experienced in all things esoteric, you’ll have many opportunities to try new ancient healing practices that you’d struggle to find practitioners of elsewhere.

-You may have heard Glastonbury being called “the heart chakra of the Earth” and it is somewhere that definitely has a certain ‘vibe’.
-I’ve spoken to a few people who reported a phase of intense emotional release (ie, grief, crying, depression) shortly after moving here as lower vibrations moved out of their energy field.
-They could then feel more in tune with the high vibrational frequency here, which legend says is due to Ley lines crossing to create an energetic hotspot.
+You may have heard Glastonbury being called “the heart chakra of the Earth” and it’s somewhere that definitely has a certain ‘vibe’.
+I’ve spoken to a few people who reported a phase of intense emotional release (ie, grief and crying) shortly after moving here as lower vibrations moved out of their energy field.
+They could then feel more in tune with the town’s high vibrational frequency, which legend says is due to Ley lines crossing to create an energetic hotspot.
 Reportedly, this is also why Stonehenge was built nearby.